What is Collision Coverage?

 Unless you want to pay out of pocket for damage done to your ATV in an accident, investing in collision coverage could save you some major headaches.

-ATV insurance can be pretty confusing (not to mention dry and boring to boot).
-You ask your buddies about it and everyone has a different option on the matter.
-There are many different components to it – there’s collision, property damage liability coverage, bodily injury liability coverage, comprehensive physical damage coverage… and that’s just to name some of the coverages.
+When it comes to breaking down ATV insurance there are many different components to it – there’s collision, property damage, liability coverage, bodily injury liability coverage, comprehensive physical damage coverage… and that’s just the beginning.

 Since policies differ depending on where you live, talk to an expert who covers your state or province before deciding on the coverage that best suits your ATV needs.